26Kartikay/broadway_copilot_newfork/DEPLOYMENT_EMBEDDINGS.md

-# Running Embedding Generation in Production
+# Importing Products and Generating Embeddings in Production

+This guide covers how to import products and generate embeddings in your production environment.

+## Quick Start

+**If you have no products in the database:**
+1. Import products (embeddings are generated automatically during import)
+2. Done!
+No need to run embedding generation separately

+**If products exist but don't have embeddings:**
+1. Run the embedding generation script

+---

+## Part 1: Importing Products

+The import script automatically generates embeddings for all imported products, so you typically don't need to run embedding generation separately after importing.

-## Option 1: Run from Cloud Shell (Recommended)
+### Option 1: Run from Cloud Shell (Recommended for Imports)

-Since you're already in Cloud Shell, follow these steps:
+This is the easiest method since you can upload your CSV file directly.

-### Step 1: Get your secrets from Google Secret Manager
+#### Step 1: Get your secrets from Google Secret Manager

 ```bash
 # Get DATABASE_URL (private connection string)